-- Exercise.
-Aim for2 ½ hours of aerobic exercise each week (spread throughout the week in increments of at least 10 minutes).
+Aim for 2 hours and 30 minutes of aerobic exercise each week (spread throughout the week in increments of at least 10 minutes).
 You should also do strength training 2 times each week.
 Consult with your doctor before starting an exercise program.

 Eat a Healthy Diet

 A healthy diet is one that is low in saturated fat, trans fat, cholesterol and sodium (salt).
 Your diet should include lean proteins, fruits and vegetables, and whole grain breads, cereals, pasta, rice and potatoes.